grzegorznowak/slack-remind-all/README.md

 ## Provisioning on a server/container
 see [Provisioning instructions](priovision/README.md)

+please note: provisioned service is exposed via http on a container's port, so need a SSL terminating proxy to function best

 ### @TODO:

 * proper CI, test-coverage for the python part, shiny badges, etc. We all love those!